Old Fimio Smart API Documentation

 We know many people are smart contract developers used to working in EVM environments that are fully deterministic, and may not be as familiar with working on systems that are not (like machine learning models).
 Working with ML models requires a change in perspective when it comes to integrating the systems in environments that previously have been deterministic.

-ML products are stochastic in nature, therefore they might in the extreme exhibit unexpected behavior.
+ML products are in nature, therefore they might in the extreme exhibit unexpected behavior.
 As such, here are some standard best practices for integrating ML products into any system.

 Human in the Loop (HITL)